-Driving a forklift can be an appealing and interesting career.
-Depending on experience and suitable training, the forklift driver salary can be impressive and rewarding.
-Typically, individuals considering a forklift driving career in the warehousing and storage industry will have to start at the beginning of the career ladder as inexperienced drivers very rarely land the top end top salaries for the job.
-However, this isn’t to say it is impossible to start your forklift driving career on a higher salary but it is recommended that you possess additional qualifications and the relevant experience.
-As such, this blog is going to answer: “How much do forklift drivers make?” with a final comment on what training you can conduct to earn the top end of the forklift driver salary scale.
+Driving a forklift can be an appealing and interesting career but how much money does a forklift driver make?
+Depending on experience and suitable training, the forklift driver’s salary can be impressive and rewarding.
+Typically, individuals considering a forklift driving career in the warehousing and storage industry will have to start at the beginning of the career ladder as inexperienced drivers very rarely land top-end top salaries for the job.
+However, this isn’t to say it is impossible to start your forklift driving career on a higher salary but it is recommended that you possess additional qualifications and relevant experience.
+As such, this blog is going to answer: “How much do forklift drivers make in the UK?” with a final comment on what training you can conduct to earn the top end of the forklift driver salary scale.

-When looking at an hourly rate, forklift drivers can be paid from a range between £9 to as high as £18 an hour!
+When looking at an hourly rate, the forklift driver pay rate in the UK can range between £9 to as high as £18 an hour!

 Clearly, if you have successfully landed a forklift operator job that pays £18/h and work a typical 37.5 hour week, you can be well on your way to earning £35,100 gross income and a take home pay of £27,530.16 a year!